The STORY

 The First Research Group

 Fifteen men met at an East London nail bar to try out the experiment.
-What started as a simple act turned into an evening of connection, unexpected conversations, and a new perspective on masculinity.
+What started as a simple act turned into an evening of connection, unexpected conversations, and a new perspective on what being a man actually means.

 5